 To address this question, this paper introduces the \textbf{KKT Point Embedding Principle}.
 The core idea is that under specific, structure-preserving transformations corresponding to neuron splitting, the KKT points of the max-margin problem associated with a smaller homogeneous network ($\Phi$) can be precisely mapped, via a linear isometry $T$, to KKT points of the analogous problem for a larger network ($\tilde{\Phi}$).
 This principle provides a concrete link between the optimization landscapes and solution sets of related networks.

-Specifically, our contributions include: \begin{enumerate} \item Formalizing the KKT Point Embedding Principle (Theorem~\ref{thm:general_kkt_map}) and establishing conditions under which a linear transformation preserves KKT points between the max-margin problems $P_\Phi$ and $P_{\tilde{\Phi}}$(Theorem~\ref{thm:equivalence_kkt_embedding}). \item Providing explicit constructions and rigorous proofs demonstrating that this principle holds for neuron splitting transformations $T$ in both two-layer (Theorem~\ref{thm:two_layer_split}) and deep homogeneous networks (Theorem~\ref{thm:deep_split_properties_kkt_embedding}), showing these transformations satisfy the required conditions and are isometric. \item Connecting this static KKT embedding to the dynamics of training by proving a strong trajectory preservation principle.
-Specifically, we show that the entire gradient flow path of the wider network is a linear mapping of its narrower counterpart ($\boldsymbol{\eta}(t) = T\btheta(t)$) if initialized appropriately (Theorem~\ref{thm:gf_trajectory_map_split}).
-This dynamic correspondence directly implies that the asymptotic behavior is also preserved, ensuring the set of directional limit points is mapped accordingly ($T(L(\btheta(0))) = L(\boldsymbol{\eta}(0))$) and preserving the convergence towards KKT-aligned solutions (Theorem~\ref{thm:omega_limit_set_map}).
-This leads to the dynamic preservation of alignment with KKT directions when directional convergence occurs, a consequence supported by the mapping of convergent directions (Corollary~\ref{cor:unique_limit_direction_embedding}). \end{enumerate}
+Specifically, our contributions include: \begin{enumerate} \item We formalize the KKT Point Embedding Principle (Theorem~\ref{thm:general_kkt_map}) and establishing conditions under which a linear transformation preserves KKT points between the max-margin problems $P_\Phi$ and $P_{\tilde{\Phi}}$(Theorem~\ref{thm:equivalence_kkt_embedding}). \item We provide explicit constructions and rigorous proofs demonstrating that this principle holds for neuron splitting in full-connected networks (Theorem~\ref{thm:deep_split_properties_kkt_embedding}) and channel splitting in convolutional neural networks(Theorem~\ref{thm:cnn_kkt_embedding}), showing these transformations satisfy the required conditions and are isometric. \item We connect our static KKT embedding to the dynamics of training by proving a strong trajectory preservation principle.
+Specifically, we show that the entire gradient flow path of the wider network is a linear mapping of its narrower counterpart ($\boldsymbol{\eta}(t) = T\btheta(t)$) (Theorem~\ref{thm:gf_trajectory_map_split}).
+This dynamic correspondence directly implies that the asymptotic behavior is also preserved, ensuring the set of directional limit points is mapped accordingly ($T(L(\btheta(0))) = L(\boldsymbol{\eta}(0))$) and preserving the convergence towards KKT-aligned solutions (Theorem~\ref{thm:omega_limit_set_map}, Corollary~\ref{cor:unique_limit_direction_embedding}). \end{enumerate}

 The remainder of this paper is organized as follows.
 Section \ref{sec:related_work} discusses related work on implicit bias, network embeddings, and KKT conditions.
 Section \ref{sec:preliminaries} introduces necessary notations and definitions.
-Section \ref{sec:static_analysis} develops the static KKT Point Embedding Principle and applies it to neuron splitting.
+Section \ref{sec:static_analysis} develops the static KKT Point Embedding Principle and applies it to neuron splitting and channl.
 Section \ref{sec:dynamic_analysis} connects the static principle to gradient flow dynamics.
 Finally, Section \ref{sec:conclusion} concludes the paper.
 An overview of our theoretical contributions and their relationships is provided in Figure~\ref{fig:overview}.